 You cannot create ideology, because that would be inauthentic.
 And we are in the era of supremely authentic marketing.
 If you are not authentic in your marketing, everyone can tell.
 You have to stay true to yourself.

-Your Ideology Lies Beyond Simple Ethics
+Your Company Ideology Goes Beyond Simple Ethics

 And keep in mind that it’s a journey, so it’s not something that you do in a day.
 You want to be an ethical business person.
 When you look at your values beyond that, you have to specifically decide what matters to you.